 In 2016 the United Nations declared that access to the internet is a basic human right.
 We believe access to the internet is as important as water, food and energy.
 In Europe, 87 per cent of households enjoy internet access, while that figure is only 18 per cent in Africa.

-There are still far too many people who don’t have access to the internet.
-Nearly 1.5 billion to be (sort of) precise.
-And Cuckoo Compass is helping to put that right.
+There are still far too many people at home and abroad who don’t have access to the internet.
+Nearly 1.5 billion to be precise.

 Help medical centres

 Provide internet to healthcare clinics so that medical workers can communicate with colleagues, get results quickly from testing labs, and access research, training and tools.

 Covers a month of data for a patient to access online mental health services